Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Preliminaries

-We conclude by connecting the variance at the solution with interpolation.
+We now highlight the connection between the variance at the solution $\sigma^2_*$ with the notion of interpolation.
 The following facts can be found in \cite{garrigos_handbook_2024}, which we have extended here from a finite-sum problem to our expectation-minimization Problem \ref{Pb:main}.